khodekia/postfix-migration/README.md

 ### This Code is Written in Python 2!!!!!!

 # Migration From MDeamon To Postfix
-### Don't Forget to rename the specific data branch in line 3 and 4
+Don't forget to rename the specific data branch in lines 3 and 4